 Integrated Planning Processes

-It is intended that a more integrated management process will be developed which enhances linkages and coordination amongst statutory bodies and relevant stakeholders such as communities and industries.
+Likely future development decisions will be explored through pilot planning workshops in which stakeholders will apply the decision‑making tools to anticipate potential costs and benefits.
+This integrated management process enhances linkages and coordination amongst statutory bodies and relevant stakeholders such as communities and industries.

 |CSIRO Land & Water